 Being physically flexible as a youngster was not my forte.
 I remember elementary gym class where we were required to do stretching exercises and basic gymnastics.
 I hovered at the bottom of the totem pole.
 Touching my toes, only if I bent my knees.
 Front and side splits, forget about it.
 Back bends made me dizzy.
-Furthermore, I was not willing to work at it.
+Furthermore, I was not willing to put in the effort.
 So I stayed physically stiff and certainly not gymnastics material.

-Another reason, like many sports, is the gym teachers/coaches can tell a great deal about a student/player by how they conduct themselves on the court.
+Another reason, like many sports, is that gym teachers or coaches can tell a great deal about a student or player by how they conduct themselves on the court.
 True personalities surface when a little team competition is involved.

-Yes, dodgeball did expose the class bullies that felt the need to exercise their power over us minions.
+Yes, dodgeball did expose the class bullies who felt the need to exercise their power over us minions.
 But the key was solid, hyper-aware gym teachers calling the shots.
-Making sure no one kid or gang of kids were dominating the play.
-There were wipeouts, tears and bruised egos, but man it felt good if you did not end up on the floor reeling in pain or on the sidelines in tears.
-Total release.
+Ensuring that no one kid or group of kids dominated the play.
+There were wipeouts, tears and bruised egos, but man, it felt good if you did not end up on the floor reeling in pain or on the sidelines in tears—total release.

-The physicality, teamwork and intense interaction of dodgeball was more attractive to me at the time than the individual hard work and finesse of gymnastics.
-And foremost, it signified a basic foundation for the give and take flexibility I would need down the road.
+The physicality, teamwork and intense interaction of dodgeball were more attractive to me at the time than the individual hard work and finesse of gymnastics.
+And foremost, it provided a basic foundation for the give-and-take flexibility I would need down the road.

 Flexibility Within Our Foundation

 Our behavioral foundation begins in childhood.
-What we learn through the actions and interactions of our parents/caregivers, friends, school, environment lays it out for us.
-The residuals of this foundation may not be what we expect as we grow out of our youth and into the reality of adulthood.
+What we learn through the actions and interactions of our parents/caregivers, friends, school, and environment lays it out for us.
+The residuals of this foundation may not be what we expect as we transition from youth to adulthood.
 We may come to realize those learned behaviors need to change.

-What often holds us back is the disfunction and various forms of trauma that are a part of everyone’s life.
+What often holds us back is the dysfunction and various forms of trauma that are a part of everyone’s life.
 Those who face the truths about our personal foundation know this is where pivoting or flexibility comes into play.
-Flexing your mind and ultimately your behaviors is a means to move beyond the space you do not want to be but in which you find yourself.
+Flexing your mind and ultimately your behaviors is a means to move beyond the space you do not want to be, but in which you find yourself.

 I grew up in a place that rewarded hard work and following traditional paths.
-A foundation which seemed narrow and stifling as I grew into adulthood.
+A foundation that seemed narrow and stifling as I grew into adulthood.

-I was inflexible to my own internal and unrealized passions laying dormant.
+I was inflexible to my own internal and unrealized passions, lying dormant.

 Flexing My Mind

-My mind was not very flexible with regard to what was possible.
-At least I did not let on in any external sense.
+My mind was not very flexible regarding what was possible.
+At least I did not give it away in any external sense.
 Anything outside the norm of my environment was considered a pipe dream.
-Shyness and low self esteem prevented revealing my dreams for fear of ridicule.
-Probably an exaggeration, but feelings I harbored in any case.
+Shyness and low self-esteem prevented revealing my dreams for fear of ridicule—probably an exaggeration, but feelings I harbored in any case.

-Where that came from, I have no idea.
-Well I do, but I can’t believe the statement was uttered out loud.
-My dreams were filled with fantasies of travel, mostly as a bird flying overhead and through the clouds, but travel nonetheless.
+I have no idea where that came from.
+Well, I do, but I can’t believe the statement was uttered out loud.
+My dreams were filled with fantasies of travel, mainly as a bird flying overhead and through the clouds, but travel nonetheless.

-My internal self was beginning to come to the surface.
+My internal self was beginning to emerge.
 Flexibility toward the possible was hesitantly exerting itself.

 I lit a spark that day when answering the “future” question.
 I believe my subconscious chose that particular time to reveal a true passion.
 And my mind was flexible enough to carry it through.